ekyoung/fbmessenger/README.md

 err := json.Unmarshal(requestBytes, cb)
 ```

-Use type `CallbackDispatcher` to route each `MessageEntry` included in the callback to an appropriate
+Use type `CallbackDispatcher` to route each `MessagingEntry` included in the callback to an appropriate
 handler for the type of entry.
 Note that due to webhook batching, a handler may be called more than
 once per callback.